 Mumbai to Odisha

-Migrant labourer Mahesh Jena pedalled 1,700 km across India over seven days to reach home.
+Migrant laborer Mahesh Jena pedaled 1,700 km across India over seven days to reach home.
 His biggest challenge was keeping the wheels moving.
 Jena followed his usual pre-dawn routine, but with an unusual plan in mind.
 Usually every day, he would head for his factory, a little over 10 km away in the industrial zone of Sangli in Maharashtra.
-But this time, he was headed home — to a small village called Bhanra in Odisha, nearly 1700 km away.
+But this time, he was headed home — to a small village called Bhangra in Odisha, nearly 1700 km away.

 Migrants On The Road

 There is lakh of migrants people are travel by walk or cycling to reach their home during the lockdown, the cycle has also come to the rescue of people in an emergency.
-On social media, a short video of a batch of migrant workers from Bengal starting for their home on bicycle from Chennai, embarking on a nearly 1,700 km journey.
-New Delhi to West Bengal, two Bengal youth are travelling 1600 km.
-45 years old man travelled 1486 km with his cycle to reach his home.
-There are so many real travel incidents happen across India, during the lockdown.
+On social media, a short video of a batch of migrant workers from Bengal starting for their home on a bicycle from Chennai, embarking on a nearly 1,700 km journey.
+New Delhi to West Bengal, two Bengal youth are traveling 1600 km.
+45 years old man traveled 1486 km on his cycle to reach his home.
+There are so many real travel incidents that happen across India, during the lockdown.

 India is turning to cycles again

-Cycling is one of the greatest medication of anti-depression.
-Many people say during this quarantine days they are stuck and depressed but when lockdown over they start cycling regularly and this work out are removed all kind of depression.
+Cycling is one of the greatest medications of anti-depression.
+Many people say during these quarantine days they are stuck and depressed but when lockdown over they start cycling regularly and this work out are removed all kind of depression.

 Why should you Cycling

-Cycling is mainly an aerobic activity, which means that your heart, blood vessels and lungs all get a workout.
+Cycling is mainly an aerobic activity, which means that your heart, blood vessels, and lungs all get a workout.
 You will breathe deeper, perspire and experience increased body temperature, which will improve your overall fitness level.
-And the end of the list you are Happy..
+And at the end of the list, you are Happy.